Booval, Queensland: Transport

 Booval railway station provides access to regular Queensland Rail City network services to Brisbane, Ipswich and Rosewood via Ipswich.
+It was opened in 1876.

 Education

 Sacred Heart School is a Catholic primary (Prep-6) school for boys and girls at 25 Cothill Road (27.6170°S 152.7929°E).
 In 2018, the school had an enrolment of 538 students with 35 teachers (31 full-time equivalent) and 21 non-teaching staff (15 full-time equivalent).

 Amenities

 The Ipswich City Council operates a fortnightly mobile library service which visits Cole Street.